shetoken/shetoken-launch/WHITEPAPER.md

 5. Ask: what if every program like this moved a global score, and that score was investable?
 6. That's SHE.
 Fund the index.
 Change the world.

-### 14.2 Institutional Partnership: Pivotal Ventures
+### 14.2 Institutional Seed Partnership

-Melinda French Gates' Pivotal Ventures is the primary institutional pitch target — $1 billion committed through 2026 to advance women's power globally.
+SHEtoken is actively seeking a $2M seed partnership from impact investors, philanthropic foundations, and ESG-aligned institutions.
+SHEtoken aligns with organisations that take a data-driven approach to gender equity and fund innovative, market-based solutions for women's empowerment globally.

 | Ask | Amount |
 |---|---|